ArchithSharma/Ebird/README.md

 # Ebird
 This repository contains the code used for creating time-series models based on eBird through adjusting for biases.
 The process in which this code was implemented is documented in this [paper](https://drive.google.com/file/d/1cIrRHAIYHJUm1SQ72SPa9FptMAa3_OAa/view?usp=sharing).
+The data can be requested on the [eBird website](https://ebird.org/data/request).
+Filtering is done with the [auk package](https://cornelllabofornithology.github.io/auk/).
+Happy expanding on the model!